 Causes of chipped teeth

-People who play contact sports have a higher risk of obtaining dental injuries.
-To protect their smile, it is recommended athletes wear a mouth guard.
-If you believe you have signs of bruxism, clench or grind your teeth it may be recommended you wear a guard at night.
-This is commonly called a “night guard” or an “occlusal guard” Car crashes and accidents are other common causes of chipped teeth as well
+Individuals who participate in contact sports are at a higher risk of sustaining dental injuries.
+To protect their smile, it is recommended that athletes wear a mouth guard.
+If you believe you have signs of bruxism, such as clenching or grinding your teeth, it may be recommended that you wear a night guard.
+This is commonly referred to as a “night guard” or an “occlusal guard.”
+Car crashes and accidents are also common causes of chipped teeth.

-Excessive consumption of sugary and acidic food and drinks is highly contributory to weakening the enamel or outer layer of the tooth.
-Acid reflux and any condition causing frequent vomiting destroys tooth enamel as well.
+Excessive consumption of sugary and acidic foods and drinks is highly contributory to weakening the enamel, or outer layer, of the tooth.
+Acid reflux and any condition causing frequent vomiting destroy tooth enamel as well.
 Enamel often wears down naturally with age.
 Without this protective layer, the structure is less resistant to physical pressures and can develop fractures.

 Can a dentist repair a chipped tooth?